Why does WiFi need range extension?

 New WiFi router

-If your NBN internet connection is unstable, a new WiFi router may help.
-However, replacing the router may not significantly improve the WiFi reception.
-The router, and any WiFi extension for that matter, also won’t be faster than your NBN plan.
+If your NBN internet is slow or drops out near the router due to a fault, design flaw, or outdated specifications, a new WiFi router may help.
+However, replacing the router may not significantly improve WiFi reception, as the WiFi power is certified to a fixed level.
+The router, and any WiFi extension for that matter, also won't be faster than your NBN plan.

 Old WiFi router not

-While some people are repurposing old Telstra routers as a secondary router on their network, it’s worth noting that these routers are not designed to function as access points or extenders.
-Using them in this way can lead to WiFi and wired internet disconnections.
-They are only suitable as a backup for Telstra’s NBN and meshing with their own extenders.
+While some people repurpose old Telstra routers as secondary routers within their network, these routers are not designed to function as extenders.
+Using them in this way can lead to WiFi and wired internet dropouts.
+They are only suitable for Telstra's NBN and meshing with their own extenders.

 Are 5G routers better?